JoshLuong/Trippo/USER-DOCS.md

 ![Shareable Link](trippo/public/user-docs/11.png)

 Clicking on that button will generate a shareable link to your itinerary.
-Your itinerary will not be editable through this link and will be displayed in a read-only format.
-To allow others to make edits to your itinerary, you must add their google emails as collaborators and they can access your itinerary once they log in to Trippo.
+Your itinerary will not be editable through this link, and will be displayed in a read-only format.
+To allow others to make edits to your itinerary, you must add their google emails as collaborators.

 ![Export to PDF](trippo/public/user-docs/8.PNG)